Interviews and Talks

 — SF Chronicle.

-The FIRE sector sets the rules and writes the laws that protect property over people.
+The FIRE sector sets the rules and writes the laws that protect the property versus the people.
 Many of the families who lost their homes in these fires had mortgages that still carry debt service that is payable — insurance notwithstanding — to a bank, a pension fund, or some “vulture” capital group who actually holds (i.e. owns) the paper on the property but who is by contract indemnified against paying any taxes on, damages to, or liens against the property itself.
 All of that rests with the titular owner – the mortgagee who is listed as having “Title” to the property — but actually doesn’t own it; plus – wait for it – pays a premium [read compound interest] for that privilege on top of everything.
 Another classic example of a “bait and switch” scam.

 Wealth inequality, initially prefaced and examined by Thomas Piketty in his seminal book “Capital in the 21st Century” has widened in the last year with more than 50% of the world’s wealth now concentrated into the hands of just 26 individuals.
 TWENTY-SIX.
 Salesforce CEO — Mark Benioff and his firm Salesforce, collectively contributed $7 million to back the adoption of San Francisco’s Proposition C in the recent election which stipulated that locally-based tech companies would be taxed in order to provide housing for the homeless and indigent.
 [Twitter and Square CEO Jack Dorsey, the CEOs of Stripe and Zynga, as well as prominent venture capitalists opposed it.]
 The obvious take is to give the impression that neoliberal capitalist “entrepreneurs” care about the precariat and that publicly-run programs and/or socialism are not viable housing options for the public.
 And now legal challenges have stalled its implementation, claiming the measure required a two-thirds majority like other new taxes in California, meaning Prop.
 C’s implementation could be held up for years.
 “From their cold dead hands…..”